 The number of free plays at Sportsbetting Poker is pretty remarkable.
 Aside from the 50% extra in the sports section you can use for risk-free bets, they also offer these free bets:

 - $10 for skill games

 - $50 for mobile betting

-One of the few positive side effects of the former poker-only giants leaving the US market is the traction that has been gained by one-stop-shop gaming sites like SportsBetting Poker and what it means profitable cash games.
+One of the few positive side effects of the former poker-only giants leaving the US market is the traction that has been gained by one-stop-shop gaming sites like Sportsbetting Poker.
+That usually means more profitable cash games.